Best Practices for Creating Connectors

 After you expose as microflow action, this can be dragged and dropped inside another microflow.

-Make sure the name of your category matches the name of the category for similar functionality, and that the name of the caption for your microflow or workflow exposed action does not overlap with others.
+- The name of the caption for your microflow or workflow exposed action does not overlap with others.

 Structuring the Usage of Your Connector

-When exposing your microflows and Java actions, you need to ensure that end-users will be able to find them easily.
+When exposing your microflows and Java actions, you need to ensure that end users can find them easily.
 As an example, take a look at how the category, icon, and name are listed for platform-supported items.
-Add documentation to your input parameters and for the full Java action/Microflow.
-This is part of the platform end-users will be able to access easily while using your Java action/microflow activities.
+Add documentation to your input parameters and for the full Java action/microflow.
+This is part of the platform end users will be able to access easily while using your Java action/microflow activities.

 For page templates, make sure to use a representative image, define a category that makes sense based on your module usage, and give a name that makes the template easily recognizable.